wp-plugins/post-pay-counter/readme.txt

 * Pay per post, word, visit, image and comment.
 They are not mutually exclusive.
 * Pay with an incremental system (eg. each word is €0.01 => 100 words = €1) or with a zonal one (eg. from 200 to 300 words/visits it’s €2.00, up to 10 zones).
+* No account needed.
+Data is yours, no need to sign-up to anything really.
 * Old stats availability.
 View posts countings since the first written post, disregarding the plugin install date.
 A fancy date picker lets you shift between days and select the desired range.
 * Personalize user's settings, so that special settings only apply to a particular user.
 Different settings can be made viewable in the stats or hidden depending on your needs.
 * Customizable permissions to prevent your users to see stats and use functions they are not supposed to.